 Safety innovation at Tuschinski

+David Hanemaayer, the proud theater manager and ‘care keeper’ of the building, tells us in detail about the cinema and the replacement of both systems.
 “Tuschinski is much more than a cinema.
 People come here for a night out.
-In addition, we regularly rent out the halls, foyers and bar for events and we receive many requests for photo shoots or film shoots.
-And then there are the big film premieres – national and international.
-In October we will be 100 years old.
-The intention is that we are going to celebrate this in a big way!
-In the meantime, the renovation of rooms 2 and 3 in the old part has also been completed.
-It turned out very nice.
-In room 2 the original murals have been reconstructed and in room 3 the walls have been painted with a new design based on the original.
-In addition, luxurious, comfortable chairs and benches have been placed in both rooms.
-So in October we have every reason to celebrate.”
+Furthermore, we regularly rent out the halls, foyers, and bar for events, and we receive many requests for photo shoots or film recordings.
+And then there are the major national and international film premieres.
+In October, we celebrate our 100th anniversary.
+The intention is to celebrate this in a big way!
+Meanwhile, the renovation of theaters 2 and 3 in the old section has also been completed.
+It has turned out beautifully.
+In theater 2, the original wall paintings have been reconstructed, and in theater 3, the walls have been painted with a new design based on the original.
+Additionally, luxury, comfortable chairs and benches have been installed in both theaters.
+So, in October, we have every reason to celebrate.”

 Precision work in monumental building

-Hanemaayer: “Just imagine, in our building you are allowed almost nothing, but cables still have to go everywhere… Everyone therefore had to work extremely carefully and carefully.
-If you remove a detector (to replace it), you have to be careful that no wallpaper comes loose.
-The mechanics also sometimes had to work in very tight places where it was really ‘crawl through, sneak through’.
-It has not always been easy for these technicians and logically the lead time of the project was therefore a bit longer than in many other buildings.”
+Hanemaayer: “Imagine, in our building, you are allowed to do almost nothing, yet cables must be run everywhere… Everyone therefore had to work with extreme precision and care.
+If you remove a detector (to replace it), you have to be very careful that no wallpaper comes loose.
+The technicians also sometimes had to work in very tight spaces where it was a real ‘squeeze and crawl’ situation.
+It wasn’t always easy for these technicians, and logically, the project’s lead time was somewhat longer than in many other buildings.”
+We could clearly see what Hanemaayer meant by ‘squeeze and crawl’ when we took a look at the attic where an aspiration system has been installed…

 Twan Reuvers (Account Manager at Mactwin): “To prevent any unnecessary (visible) damage to the building, we left the old speakers that were actually no longer needed.
 If we had removed them, you would have seen damage in the wall everywhere and we would have been further away from home.
 At the moment, Pathé still uses the old loudspeakers for background music (instead of as a public address system).”